deejoe/hfoss-wiki/rights-restrictions-licensing-concepts.md

   * Can be registered to strengthen remedies for infringement.
   * Not in the Constitution explicitly, but managed alongside patents at USPTO.

-#### Trade Secrets

-  * Covers whatever one can keep secret
-  * Last for however long you can keep it secret
-  * Often assisted by contracts in the form of non-disclosure agreements (NDA)
-    * If NDA's have an expiry date, this **can** put a limit on how long something can be kept secret
-  * obviously works very differently than copyright on published works
-  * absent copyright or patent restrictions, this would be the default way of restricting use

-#### Public domain

-  * covers creative works and inventions not restricted by the above
-  * expiry of patents and of copyrights allows those works into the public domain
-  * in US, federal government can't take copyright, so fed works goes straight to public domain
-  * documenting prior authorship could help against copyright restriction
-  * documenting **prior art** could help against patent restriction

 Additional concepts: